Professional technician cleaning smoke damage and soot residue from surfaces

 Verification & Sealing

-We verify all residue is removed, then apply odor-sealing primer to structural surfaces before repainting.
-This prevents smoke odor from bleeding through new finishes.
+We verify all residue is removed through visual inspection and surface testing, then apply odor-sealing primer to structural surfaces before repainting.
+This encapsulation step prevents smoke odor from bleeding through new finishes over time.
+Without proper sealing, odor can re-emerge weeks or months later, especially during periods of high humidity.

 Regional considerations